hotwire-django/turbo-django/README.md

 # Turbo for Django

 This repository aims to help you integrate [Hotwire Turbo](https://turbo.hotwire.dev/) with Django.
 Inspiration might be taken from [@hotwired/turbo-rails](https://github.com/hotwired/turbo-rails).
-Documentation can be found [here](documentation.md) for the current
+Documentation can be found [here](documentation.md) for the current integration.

 Discussions about a Django/Hotwire integration are happening on the [Hotwire forum](https://discuss.hotwire.dev/t/django-backend-support-for-hotwire/1570).
 And on Slack, which you can join by [clicking here!](https://join.slack.com/t/pragmaticmindsgruppe/shared_invite/zt-kl0e0plt-uXGQ1PUt5yRohLNYcVvhhQ)